sigaloid/GeoDev-SWE-Interview/README.md

     - [Download](https://github.com/git-for-windows/git/releases/download/v2.35.1.windows.2/Git-2.35.1.2-64-bit.exe) for Windows.
 5. A code editor like [VSCode](https://code.visualstudio.com/) (Optional)

-When you have completed these steps.
-Try running the following commands in a terminal (or Command Prompt if Windows):
+When you have completed these steps, try running the following commands in a terminal (or Command Prompt if Windows):

 ```
 npm --version